 Visit the Ministry of Health’s rheumatic fever webpage for more information.

-The response of a person’s immune system to a strep throat infection may also cause inflammation of the kidneys (post-streptococcal glomerulonephritis).
-This form of kidney disease is more common but less serious than rheumatic fever.
+The response of a person’s immune system to a strep throat infection may also cause inflammation of the kidneys.

 An important part of managing a strep throat infection is to prevent its spread to other people.
 Simple steps to help prevent the spread of strep throat include: